conormcafee/mitso-marketing/site/content/workWithMitso.md

   seoTitle: Work with MiTSO
 title: Work with MiTSO
 intro: >-
-  We love to help businesses like yours thrive and we’re extremely passionate about what we do.
-If we sound like a good fit for your business, don’t be shy...pick up the phone or send us a note and we’d be happy to learn more about you.
+  If you’re passionate about your business, we are too!
+If we sound like a good fit for your business and you’re ready to do things right, don’t be shy - we’d love to hear from you.
 ---